sgtpep/tuxapp/README.md

 # tuxapp

-`tuxapp` downloads and installs the latest official releases of Linux© applications including dependencies without root permissions and allows to run them sandboxed.
+Downloads and installs the latest official releases of Linux© applications including dependencies without root permissions and allows to run them sandboxed.

 ## Usage of `tuxapp`